julija05/Traveller/README.md

 # Traveler
-Traveler is a styled and responsive website which contains a full screen slider,gallery and contact form.
+Traveler is a responsive website which contains a full screen slider,gallery and contact form.